 The swim starts at the Beach & Tennis Club on Lac Tremblant.
 There is a little hike from the village to the swim start that involves a small hill, so if you have a stroller kid be prepared.

 If you are staying in the Village, you may want to just bring necessities with you until the bike-out and then go back to your room and get whatever else you need.
 But, this is the view you have on your walk.

 In years past, they have done a rather elaborate start with men in kilts and a cannon on the lake, so it’s fun to watch.
 There’s a beach area where the triathletes go in for a prerace swim, so you can be with them for awhile if you choose.

-The pros start at 6:35 and and the age group waves go off at 6:42.
+The pros start at 6:35 and and the age group rolling start is at 6:43.
 Know the color of cap your triathlete is wearing, which will help you to spot them.